Repetitive Strain Injury

 What Causes RSI?

 There are a variety of ways in which repetitive activity can affect the body, causing RSI.
-Incorrect posture while sitting down for extended periods can be a contributing factor, whilst improper tool use, typing and heavy lifting can all play a part.
+Incorrect and poor posture while sitting down for extended periods can be a contributing factor, whilst improper tool use, typing and heavy lifting can all play a part.
 The individuals at the greatest risk are those who have to carry out the same movements and activities as part of their job every day.

-Anyone whose occupation involves excessive, repetitive and forced activity should be mindful of how long they spend performing these tasks and they should remember to take regular breaks.
+Anyone whose occupation involves excessive, repetitive and forced activity should be mindful of how long they spend performing these tasks, and they should remember to take regular breaks.

 RSI Symptoms

-Aside from pain, it is quite common for sufferers of RSI injuries to also experience weakness in the affected limb as well as a lack of endurance; so reduced grip strength can also occur.
+Aside from pain, it is quite common for sufferers of RSI injuries to also experience weakness in the affected limb as well as a lack of endurance, so reduced grip strength can also occur.
 Loss of sensation and numbness can also occur.

 Occupational RSI Treatment

 A good exercise regime has been shown to minimise the risk of developing an RSI.
-So Doctors have been known to recommend that RSI sufferers engage in specific strengthening exercises.
+Doctors have been known to recommend that RSI sufferers engage in specific strengthening exercises.

-Preventing further injury and the exacerbation of symptoms is a key tenet in aiding recovery.
+Preventing further injury and the exacerbation of symptoms is key in aiding recovery.
 Understanding the causes of RSI can help you to avoid future injury.
 Where your RSI was caused by work, preventative measures should be instated to prevent further injury and to protect other members of staff.
 There should already be protective methods in force, but where an employer fails in their duty to protect staff, further protective measures will be required.

-Employers have a legal duty under the Health and Safety at Work Act 1974 and Management of Health and Safety at Work Regulations 1999 to prevent work-related RSIs, and to stop any existing cases from getting worse.
+Employers have a legal duty under the Health and Safety at Work Act 1974 and Management of Health and Safety at Work Regulations 1999 to prevent work-related RSIs and to stop any existing cases from getting worse.

 Where employers do not respond to requests for better suited equipment, or where they make no effort to accommodate RSI conditions, they increase the odds of staff contracting an RSI or making them worse.
 These actions can have disastrous, long term effects upon the health and well-being of staff which can affect their work performance and general job satisfaction.

 Occupational repetitive strain injuries can be incredibly frustrating, particularly as the symptoms are non-specific.
 So you may even suffer from these symptoms without having been given an official RSI diagnosis.
 If you work within a role that necessitates the completion of prolonged, repetitive tasks it can negatively affect your job performance, whilst reducing the quality of your everyday life.
-Some symptoms will resolve themselves but many will last for years and can be debilitating.
+Some symptoms will resolve themselves, but many will last for years and can be debilitating.

 If you think that you may be affected by a work induced RSI then you should speak with a specialist industrial disease solicitor so that they can begin compiling your case.
 If you instruct us to handle your RSI compensation claim, we will collate all of the required evidence and medical proof to substantiate your claim whilst providing expert support and advice throughout the process; saving you from all the hard work.

-We’ve dealt with a variety of RSI claims in the past and so we understand how difficult it can be for sufferers to take this important and decisive step.
+We’ve dealt with a variety of RSI claims in the past, and so we understand how difficult it can be for sufferers to take this important and decisive step.

 To begin making your claim, please call one of our specialist industrial disease solicitors on 08000 886644 or complete our online claim form and we will call you back.